gourabdg47/gourabdg47.github.io/_posts/2025-07-13-phishing-attack-types.md

   - phishing_analysis
 render_with_liquid: false
 ---

-# Understanding Phishing Attack Types
+# Understanding Phishing Attack Types: A Comprehensive Guide

 Phishing is a pervasive cyber threat that relies on deception to trick individuals into revealing sensitive information or taking actions that compromise their security.
 While often associated with fake login pages, phishing encompasses a variety of tactics, each with a distinct objective.
 This blog post breaks down some of the most common types of phishing attacks.